rexarski/rexarski.github.io/content/now.md

 This page is inspired by [nownownow](https://nownownow.com/about).
 It serves as a common "about" page but highlights what I am doing instead of who I am.

-My email address is qiu rui 416 at Google's email dot com.
+My email address is `qrui at hey dot com`.